erikyao/erikyao.github.io/_posts/2017-10-04-python-use-datatime-instead-of-time-for-local-clocks.md

 ## The built-in `datetime` module + `pytz`

-`datetime` module is totally object-oriented, with 6 classes:
+`datetime` module is totally object-oriented, containing 6 classes:

 - `date` with attributes `year`, `month` and `day`
 - `time` with attributes `hour`, `minute`, `second`, `microsecond`, and `tzinfo`